akermu/emacs-libvterm/README.md

 `find-file`) will do so starting from the current location.

-Directory tracking requires some configuration, as the shell has to be instructed to share the revelant information with Emacs.
+Directory tracking requires some configuration, as the shell has to be instructed to share the relevant information with Emacs.

 For `zsh`, put this at the end of your `.zshrc`: